igorracca/trafficObjectsSegmentation_ENet/README.md

 ## Additional Information

-This ENet work has been published in arXiv: ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation.
+The ENet work has been published in arXiv: ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation.

 The ENet can be trained by yourself.
 You can find a tutorial here (https://github.com/TimoSaemann/ENet/tree/master/Tutorial)